Bucha1958/Bucha1958/README.md

 - 👋 Hi, I’m @Bucha1958
 - 👀 I’m interested in Application developement
 - 🌱 I’m currently learning
-- 💞️ I’m a Student of ALX Software Engineering
+- 💞️ I’m a graduate of ALX Software Engineering
 - 📫 How to reach me is through my email okoriemmadu@gmail.com
 <!---
 Bucha1958/Bucha1958 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.